Bi-Directional Data Retention: Everything You Need to Stay Compliant, In-the-Know and Ahead of Undesirable Situations

-In this time of widespread remote work, enterprise collaboration tools are the lifeblood of employee communication for many organizations.
-Platforms like Workplace from Facebook, Yammer, Slack and Microsoft Teams are here to stay.
-Stay ahead of data compliance by establishing effective retention policies that account for the nuances of digital collaboration.
+With the widespread adoption of remote work, enterprise collaboration tools became the lifeblood of employee communication for many organizations.
+Platforms like Workplace from Meta, Yammer, Slack and Microsoft Teams are here to stay.
+That means business leaders and app owners must stay ahead of data compliance by establishing effective retention policies that account for the nuances of digital collaboration.

 Not All Data Retention Capabilities Are Equal

 Data retention policies serve as the cornerstone of data management strategies.
-While organizations must retain data in compliance with timelines defined by industry and local regulations, once that period expires it is in the best interest of the organization to purge the data quickly.
-In fact, privacy regulations like the GDPR and CCPA require data deletion after a specified period of time, typically as soon as your business no longer requires the data.
-While most companies leverage data retention policies to systematically purge data, they may not realize that some data is not removed completely.
+While organizations must retain data in compliance with timelines defined by industry and local regulations, once that period expires it is in the best interest to purge the data quickly.
+In fact, privacy regulations like the GDPR and CCPA require data deletion after a specified period, typically as soon as your business no longer requires the data.
+However, while most companies leverage data retention policies to systematically purge data, they may not realize that some data is not removed completely.